 Pomelo Tree Care

-Additional pomelo tree care requires not only full sun exposure, but moist soil.
-Growing pomelo trees are not picky regarding their soil and will thrive equally in clay, loam or sand with a highly acidic and highly alkaline pH.
+Additional pomelo tree care requires not only full sun exposure but also moist soil.
+Growing pomelo trees are not picky regarding their soil and will thrive equally in clay, loam, or sand with a highly acidic and highly alkaline pH.
 Regardless of the soil type, provide the pomelo with good drainage and water at least once a week.

 Keep the area around your pomelo free from debris, grass, and weeds to retard disease and fungus.
 Fertilize with a citrus fertilizer according to the manufacturer’s instructions.

-Pomelo trees grow 24 inches per season and can live from 50-150 years and reach a height of 25 feet.
+Pomelo trees grow 24 inches (61 cm.) per season and can live from 50-150 years and reach a height of 25 feet (7.5 m.).
 They are Verticillium resistant, but susceptible to the following pests and disease:

 - Spider mites